-Hands-on laboratory study for non-science majors.
+Hands-on laboratory study of biology for non-science majors.
 Exploration of origin, characteristics, regulation, energy utilization, respiration, and interrelationships of living organisms.
-Not open for credit to student with credit in BIOL 10L.
+Not open for credit to students with credit in BIOL 10L.
+Grades are P/NP option.
 (L)

-BIOL 15 Bioscience
+BIOL 15 Bioscience 4 units

 Introduction to the unifying principles of biology including the chemistry of life, cell structure and function, energy, genetics, evolution, and organismal structure.
+Grades are P/NP option.
 (L,C)

-BIOL 24 Human Biology 3 units
+BIOL 24 Human Biology